PyPiSan/KinAni/README.md

 You can also download the latest release version.\
 Release lower than 4.10.6 will not work.\
-Minimum Supported SDK is 26, tested on Android 13 and 14.
+Minimum Supported SDK is 26, tested on Android 13 and above.

 **Star the repository for the future updates.**